Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Introduction

 The development of analytical methods for classical liquids has long been a central challenge in statistical mechanics \cite{han13}.
 In recent years, advances in simulation techniques like molecular dynamics (MD) and Monte Carlo (MC) methods have made it possible to investigate the microscopic state of liquids directly from fundamental principles.
 However, obtaining highly accurate results still requires substantial computational cost, making it difficult to address slow or large-scale phenomena such as phase transitions.
 Therefore, the importance of liquid theory remains undiminished, serving as a theoretical framework for systematically understanding the mechanisms behind physical phenomena with a small number of parameters and for rapidly predicting physical properties.
 The role of liquid theory is not limited to understanding the properties of liquids themselves.
 For example, it has also evolved into a practical method for efficiently incorporating solvent effects into electronic structure calculations \cite{Nishihara2017}.
 This method enables the uniform treatment of the distribution of electrons and nuclei (particles) under a single density-based principle.

 However, even the theoretical framework for simple liquids is still incomplete.
-Many integral equation approaches such as the hypernetted chain and Percus-Yevick equation have a mean-field character, and their predictive accuracy depends heavily on the precision of the approximation known as the closure relation \cite{Ornstein1914,Percus1958,Morita1960,Baxter1968}.
+The predictive accuracy of integral equation approaches, such as the hypernetted-chain (HNC) and Percus-Yevick (PY) equations, depends heavily on the precision of the approximation known as the closure relation \cite{Ornstein1914,Percus1958,Morita1960,Baxter1968}.
 In addition, such approaches tend to exhibit significant thermodynamic inconsistency—that is, discrepancies arising when the same quantity is computed using different thermodynamic relations \cite{han13}.
-Attempts to improve predictive power by imposing physical self-consistency (e.g., MHNC \cite{Rosenfeld1979}, RY \cite{Rogers1984}) have achieved some success but have not led to a universal solution.
+Attempts to improve predictive power by imposing physical self-consistency (e.g., modified HNC \cite{Rosenfeld1979}, Rogers-Young (RY) closure \cite{Rogers1984}) have achieved some success but have not led to a universal solution.
 This is also the case in the field of classical density functional theory (cDFT) \cite{Ebner1976,Yang1976,Saam1977,Evans1979}.
 For repulsive interactions, such as those in hard-sphere systems, fundamental measure theory (FMT) \cite{Rosenfeld1989,Rosenfeld1990_1, Rosenfeld1990_2, Rosenfeld1990_3} has enabled highly accurate descriptions.
 However, it is still an issue to incorporate attractive interactions essential for real liquids beyond a perturbative treatment \cite{Tang2003}.
+This issue of incorporating attractive interactions also arises in the rational function approximation (RFA) \cite{Yuste1991, Yuste1996}, another approach that is well suited to hard-core systems.
 Thus, establishing a general-purpose liquid theory that is both efficient under all conditions and has an accuracy comparable to MD simulations remains an important and ongoing challenge in condensed matter physics.